 Each grant program has specific eligibility requirements.
-Read the grant program guidelines thoroughly before starting your application and contact the program officer with questions.
+Read the guidelines thoroughly before starting your application and contact the program officer with questions.

 To be eligible for NDCA funds, applicants must be one of the following:

 - North Dakota State tax-exempt nonprofit arts organization

 - Federally tax-exempt nonprofit arts organization

 - Federally tax-exempt non-arts organizations and community education units - Arts budgets must be isolated from the larger entity’s budget.

 - Public Entity such as a unit of state, local, or tribal government

 - An affiliate arts presenting or producing organization hosted within a North Dakota 501(c)(3) tax-exempt institution or public institution that meets the requirements of an arts affiliate - An arts affiliate is a distinct program or division within a public or 501(c)(3) nonprofit nonarts organization (such as an arts division of a city or tribal government, a public or nonprofit college or university, or a community service nonprofit) that provides arts programming or services that primarily serve the general public.
 Arts budgets must be isolated from the larger entity’s budget.

 - Fiscally sponsored groups with arts projects - A fiscally sponsored group must be comprised of at least three people and have an advisory committee of at least three people that is responsible for oversight of project and grant funds.
 Fiscal sponsors must be registered with the IRS as a 501(c)3 nonprofit, unit of state or local government, or federally recognized tribal community or tribe.
 For more information, read our Fiscal Sponsorship document. arts.nd.gov/sites/www/files/documents/grants/FiscalSponsorshipNDCA.pdf.